PostgresGUI/website/notes/privacy-policy.md

 ## Introduction

-PostgresMac is committed to protecting your privacy.
+PostgresGUI is committed to protecting your privacy.
 This Privacy Policy explains how our macOS PostgreSQL client application handles your information.
 Our fundamental principle is simple: **your data stays on your device**.

-PostgresMac is a local-only application.
+PostgresGUI is a local-only application.
 We do not collect, transmit, store, or share any of your personal information or usage data.
 This privacy policy explains what data the app accesses on your device and how it is used.

 ## Information We Do NOT Collect

-PostgresMac does not collect any information from you, including but not limited to:
+PostgresGUI does not collect any information from you, including but not limited to:

 - Personal information (name, email, phone number, etc.)
 - Usage analytics or statistics